Our definition of ‘success’ is holding business back—it’s time for a new one

 Looking deeper into ourselves

 The third expansion of success is in looking deeper at what success really means for us as humans, and how companies can foster our humanity rather than diminish it.
 Psychologists, particularly Sonja Lyubormisky, have shown that happiness is a precursor to career success, rather than happiness coming from career success.
 But there’s a risk people take this finding to reaffirm the old definition of “success”: that financial or status achievement is the end goal, and happiness just a stepping stone.
-In the Declaration of Independence, Thomas Jefferson defined America’s grand pursuit to be life, liberty and happiness, not wealth or status.
+In the Declaration of Independence, Thomas Jefferson defined America’s grand pursuit to be life, liberty, and happiness, not wealth or status.
 How many leadership teams have even discussed whether their operating definition of success lines up with the ultimate pursuit for their people, community, or nation?

-In his new book, Humankind, Rutger Bregman argues that the Hobbesian view of humans—that left to our own devices we’re entirely selfish, solitary and brutish—is wrong.
-This matters, because traditional economics and management theory is based on it: employees need to be controlled with carrots and sticks, or they would be useless.
-Instead, Bregman makes the case that Rousseau’s notion of humanity is much closer to reality: that liberated from central control, people are generally much more motivated, collaborative and productive—but that we often rise or fall to the level of expectations surrounding us (the so-called Pygmalion effect).
+In his new book, Humankind, Rutger Bregman argues that the Hobbesian view of humans—that left to our own devices we’re entirely selfish, solitary, and brutish—is wrong.
+This matters, because traditional economics and management theory is based on it: Employees need to be controlled with carrots and sticks, or they would be useless.
+Instead, Bregman makes the case that Rousseau’s notion of humanity is much closer to reality: that liberated from central control, people are generally much more motivated, collaborative, and productive—but that we often rise or fall to the level of expectations surrounding us (the so-called Pygmalion effect).
 Do our current business norms help us fully realize human potential?

 Deeper reflection leads to more wisdom in business, and leaders guided by enduring principles rather than immediate profit.
 Brian Chesky recently shared his thought process on Airbnb’s layoffs, which have been widely admired as being more humane and generous than the norm, demonstrating a values orientation even in the toughest of circumstances.
 Before determining which steps to take, he began by writing principles so he could navigate complex competing interests while staying true to his higher aspirations.
 “If you don’t know what the outcome is, how do you want to be remembered?
-What’s the right thing to do? … You know what your principles are even in a crisis.”
-Darren Walker, president of the Ford Foundation is challenging business leaders with a question that examines their role in inequality: “those of us with power and privilege must grapple with a more profound question: What are we willing to give up?”
+What’s the right thing to do? . . .
+You know what your principles are even in a crisis.”
+Darren Walker, president of the Ford Foundation, is challenging business leaders with a question that examines their role in inequality: “Those of us with power and privilege must grapple with a more profound question: What are we willing to give up?”

 There may be no universal definition of success, particularly during complex and challenging times, but asking and debating these deeper questions is how we can make giant leaps forward.
-More leaders, teams and boards should be engaging in big questions of their shared humanity, and operating from that common understanding.
+More leaders, teams, and boards should be engaging in big questions of their shared humanity, and operating from that common understanding.

 Old success looks like this: U.S. airlines distributed $45 billion to shareholders over five years, while the CEOs of United Airlines and American Airlines were publicly promising they were committed to stakeholder capitalism.
 But customer satisfaction was low, employees felt unsupported and untrusted, their externalities were terrible and getting worse, and, unprepared for a downturn, they had to ask for $50 billion of public money to survive this crisis.
-Their “success: was short term, narrow, and shallow.
-And yes, both companies are in Fortune’s 500 list; the ‘ultimate business scorecard’.
+Their “success” was short-term, narrow, and shallow.
+And yes, both companies are in Fortune’s 500 list; the “ultimate business scorecard.”

 Old success was selfish and short-lived; new success must be shared and sustaining.
 If we really value our life’s work and our companies’ impact, we should invest in renewing our definitions of success, leaving behind all the old norms and default assumptions that aren’t serving anyone.